Jillazquez/PasswordApi/Contributing.md

 ## How to Contribute

-1. Fork the repository
+1. Fork the repository.
-2. Create a new branch for your feature or bug fix
+2. Create a new branch for your feature or bug fix.

     ```bash
     git checkout -b feature/your-feature